bellodox/trucker-wiki-content/Rails-3.md

 password>
 ```

-We highly recommend using PostgreSQL during development.
+We highly recommend using Mysql during development.
 Maintaining parity between your development and deployment environments prevents subtle bugs from being introduced because of differences between your environments.

-Trucker provides you a PostgreSQL database for our app, so we’ll be using PostgreSQL as our local database as well.
-You will need to set this up locally.

 ## Write your app